Rintatolimod and IFN Alpha-2b for the Treatment of COVID-19 in Cancer Patients

 This refers to the frequency of grade 3 or 4 AEs considered to be probably or definitely related to the treatment regimen.
 Toxicity will be assessed according to the National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events Version 5.0 (CTCAE version [v] 5.0).

-Up to 30 days post treatment intiation
+Up to 30 days post treatment initiation, On average, the timeframe is 25 days

-Kinetics of viral load
+Kinetics of Viral Load

-Will be assessed as cycle threshold values in nasopharyngeal swabs based on quantitative polymerase chain reaction (PCR) in the course of treatment and days 7 and 14.
+Will be assessed as cycle threshold values in nasopharyngeal swabs based on quantitative polymerase chain reaction (PCR) in the course of treatment and days 1, 3/4, 7, and 11.

 Secondary Outcome Measures